May 4, 2023

 Active Listening, Empathy & Emotional Intelligence

 Active listening is crucial for building trust and rapport with your customers.
 By genuinely listening and acknowledging their concerns, you demonstrate your understanding and strengthen your relationship.
 Examples of effective active listening techniques include paraphrasing, asking clarifying questions, and maintaining appropriate body language.
 Great listening skills, coupled with the ability to empathize with your customer, is key to overcoming objections.
+Coach Andrew Ettenhofer urges his clients to proactively listen to their customers’ objections, as they provide good feedback to consider and learn from.
 In many cases, the objection raised is not the “real” objection – it is often masking a much deeper concern or fear.
 That issue could be a known business challenge, like features and vendor reliability.
 Objections might also be more personal and emotional issues for the individual, like fear of failure, or the need to succeed to support advancement within their company.
 To maximize the chance for success, you will need to not only address the objections on the surface, but also get to the underlying root cause.

 Ask Open-Ended Questions & Uncover Root Causes